Your shopping cart

 · - using low-quality fibre optic cables or connectors

-· - losing signal owing to using an extended fibre optic span
+· - losing signal owing to using an over-extended fibre optic span

 · - excessive loss of signal due to faulty optic cables or connectors